 In our household, we have been enjoying this Thai salmon with sweet chili sauce for 14 years now.
-In winter, I bake it in the oven and in summer months Alex grills it on a soaked in water cedar plank.
-Second version is unbelievable tasty but oven method is as good minus the cedar smoky flavour.
+In winter, I bake it in the oven and in summer months we grill it on a soaked in water cedar plank.
+Second version is unbelievable tasty but oven method is as good minus the smoky cedar flavour.

 Source: David Suzuki

-Also don’t be fooled by “organic” salmon.
+Also don’t fall for “organic” salmon.
 Last month, at CHFA West I came across a stand with samples of “organic” smoked salmon.
 I know you can’t certify wild salmon “organic” because it is hard to know exact conditions it has lived in.
-But come on, world, common sense and we must understand that wild seafood, game meat and fair trade dried fruits and teas from countries like India and Colombia do not necessarily have to be certified organic to be pesticide and yucky stuff free.
-Not all world’s food is poisoned like North America’s.
 So, I asked a few questions and got my answer – “Yes, our organic salmon is farmed”.
-OK, thank you very much – no “organic” salmon for my family for exact same reasons as Atlantic.

 - 6 x 6 oz sockeye salmon fillets, skin on or off